All About Kit Homes

 What is a kit home?

-A kit home is a house made from prefabricated components delivered to a specified location where they’ll all be assembled either by the owner builder or by a hired building professional.
-Generally, kit homes are available in various designs and floor plans.
+A kit home is a house made from prefabricated components delivered to a specified location where to be assembled either by the owner builder or by a hired building professional.
+Kit homes designed to be affordable and can save around 30% when building a new home.
+They are available in various designs, big or small and have the potential to customize each floor plan to suit.

 What is Wholesale Homes and Sheds?

 Wholesale Homes and Sheds is Australia’s fastest growing supplier of top-of-the-line kit home materials throughout Australia.
-Conceptualised in 2007, the company provides a wide range of kit home types in either steel or timber construction – from basic one-bedroom bungalows to two-storey structures big enough for six bedrooms.
+Started in 2007, the company provides a wide range of kit home types in either steel or timber construction – from basic one-bedroom bungalows to two-story structures big enough for six bedrooms.
 We also offer granny flats to any location in the country.
-We have also started to deliver our quality products to one of our neighbouring countries, New Caledonia.
+We have also started to deliver our quality products to one of our neighboring countries, New Caledonia.

 What’s included in a kit home?